 Only then can you make sure that you have solid grounds to kill the retesting culture and stay ahead of the curve.

-A specific Test Data Management benefit from WATS is that you can address retesting in two ways.
-First, you have full visibility into how many retests your products have.
+With WATS you have full visibility into how many retests your products have.
 You can drill down and dissect this data as you need, to figure out what is the likely reason.
 If you collect repair data, you can cross-correlate these.
+You can either collect your repair data directly with our operator interface or use the Rest API to import the data.
 You can even receive automated notifications if products are retested more than a threshold.

 If you suspect that extensive retesting is a problem in your organization, make sure to sign up for a free trial to see what your test data looks like.